TheTaylorLee/AdminToolbox/contributing.md

 ### ALLOWED type VALUES:
 Value | Description
 ---------|----------
-build | A change to the overall structure of the modules ci | changes to CI/CD docs | Documentation Changes feat | A new feature
+build | A change to the overall structure of a module ci | changes to CI/CD docs | Documentation Changes feat | A new feature